 6. Your family home might need to be sold to distribute your estate unless you make the position clear.
 This could even leave your spouse homeless.

 7. There is a risk that your estate may have to pay more tax unnecessarily.
-Those who don’t consider tax planning as an essential part of making a will may find that they run the risk of their estate having to pay significant amounts of unnecessary tax – leaving less to distribute amongst family and friends.
+Those who don’t consider tax and estate planning as an essential part of making a will may find that they run the risk of their estate having to pay significant amounts of unnecessary tax – leaving less to distribute amongst family and friends.

 8. You could find that your business partners are left without protection which could result in a forced sale of your business.